Papers reports articles texts

 Archive of European Integration

 The Archive of European Integration (AEI), maintained by the University of Pittsburgh, is an online repository of documents relating to the development of the European Union.
-It consists of EU official documents - such as green and white papers, treaties and reports - and independently-published materials such as conference papers, working papers and journal articles.
+It consists of EU official documents, such as green and white papers, treaties and reports, and other material, such as conference papers, working papers and journal articles.
 The Archive can be searched by keyword, or browsed by topic, year, or document number.

 World Anti-Doping Code